 Mt.
 Ritter is a popular climb, primarily approached via Agnew Meadow.
 It can be climbed as a dayhike, but is most often done as a multi-day outing into the surrounding Ansel Adams Wilderness.
 Alan Ritter's 7 attempts to climb his namesake have become almost legend in climbing circles.

 Getting ThereFrom US395, take SR203 into Mammoth Lakes.
 Follow the highway (turn right at the second light) to the main lodge of Mammoth Mountain.
-If you are there before 7a or after 7:30p, you can continue past the ski resort, driving over Minaret Summit and down towards Devils Postpile.
-During the daylight hours above, all visitors must pay a $5/person fee, and use the mandatory shuttle bus.
-Hikers and cyclists can enter on their own, but must still pay the fee.
+If you are there before 7am or after 7pm, you can continue past the ski resort, driving over Minaret Summit and down towards Devils Postpile.
+During the daylight hours above, all visitors must pay a $7/person fee, and use the mandatory shuttle bus.
+Cyclists can enter on their own without paying the fee, but will be charged if they use the shuttle bus on the way out.
 See the Red Tape section below.

 Agnew Meadows is the first campground on the right, just as the road begins to turn south.
 Drive past the pack station to one of two parking lots on the left side of the graded dirt road.

 Red TapeLots of Red Tape.
 SR203 west of the Minaret Summit(designated "Reds Meadow Valley") has travel restrictions due to the narrow one-lane road (in many sections) and the limited parking available at the popular national monument.
-Travel by car into the area is unrestricted before 7a and after 7:30p, so try to plan your trip accordingly.
-Between these hours it is required that you take the shuttle bus which leaves every 30 minutes, and more frequently during periods of high use (buses will accomodate backpacks).
+Travel by car into the area is unrestricted before 7am and after 7pm, so try to plan your trip accordingly.
+Between these hours it is required that you take the shuttle bus which leaves every 30 minutes, and more frequently during periods of high use (buses will accommodate backpacks).
 If you want to do a loop starting at Agnew and returning to Devils Postpile, you can ride the shuttle for free back to Agnew Meadows.
-Once your vehicle is in the area, you are free to exit anytime of day, but you will be subject to the $7 per-person charge if you haven't previously paid the fee and the entrance station is manned.
+Once your vehicle is in the area, you are free to exit anytime of day, but you will be subject to a $10 per-vehicle charge if you haven't previously paid the fee and the entrance station is manned.
 Backpackers with permits do not have an exemption from using the shuttle during normal daytime hours.

 Entry fee into Reds Meadow Valley is $7 per person, which allows free use of the shuttle.
-National Parks Pass and USFS Adventure Passes are not valid here.
-The fee is used to pay for and encourage the use of the shuttle bus.
+A federal Interagency (NPS and USFS) pass can be used for the shuttle or vehicle fee.
+Fees collected are used to pay for and encourage the use of the shuttle bus.

 Everything you need to know about permits and regulations can be found on the Eastern Sierra - Logisitcal Center page.